zeinab-zeitoun/nurxpress_laravel/README.md

 3. Go to the project directory: composer install

-4. Copy the example env file and make the required configuration changes in the .env file:
+4. Copy the .env.example file and make the required configuration changes in the .env file:

     Run the command in the terminal: cp .env.example .env